Social and Behavioral Sciences PhD

 In addition to academic courses, students build their CVs by participating in scientific conferences, departmental and college colloquia, and professional development opportunities.
 An area paper requirement ensures that students have at least one first-authored, peer-reviewed publication (in addition to collaborative research) prior to beginning their dissertation research.

-What sets apart our PhD in Social and Behavioral Sciences?
+What sets apart our Social and Behavioral Sciences PhD?

 - Renowned faculty: Nationally and internationally recognized faculty mentors manage federal- and foundation-funded projects that focus on community-based and systems research.
 Areas of funded research include addictions, cancer control, chronic disease treatment and prevention, health communications, HIV, maternal and child health, obesity, nutrition, and organ transplant promotion.

 - Interdisciplinary opportunities: The College of Public Health incorporates healthcare and health services disciplines as well as traditional public health fields.
 Students have access to faculty instructors and collaborators across 17 disciplines that include epidemiology, biostatistics, health policy, and clinical fields such as social work.